DynamicsShop/SD-Document-Sender/SD-Document-Sender-Release-Notes.md

 - AppSource App - For Jobs with the option to Group Documents on Draft enabled, a check was added to prevent users from adding Document, Document Contact or Document Salesperson/Purchaser to the recipients.

-- AppSource App - A new Licence Install and Setup Wizard was added to SD Document Sender.

 - AppSource App - A number of UI Changes were made to the SD Document Sender Setup Card.

 - AppSource App - Various UI changes were made to the Job Card.
 ToolTips were also updated.